 - The Australian Physiotherapy Association has partnered with elite athletes from national basketball and netball teams to encourage Australians to return to sport gradually after the long COVID-19 lay off.

-See the link below for some of their warm up and strength and conditioning exercises!
+See the link below for some of their warm up and strength and conditioning exercises on YouTube!